albert-gonzalez/java-autocomplete/README.md

 # Java Autocomplete

-Java example with Playframework, Spring, and Elasticsearch
+Java example with Play Framework, Spring, and Elasticsearch